 4. Revel Systems

 Pricing: Software price plans range from $99 per month to bespoke

 Revel Systems integrates with a range of delivery applications, allowing you to take orders online through sites like UberEats and branch out to an even wider audience.
 This restaurant POS system also enables ingredient-level inventory management, which will help you to keep an even closer eye on your stock levels, so you can concentrate on cooking for your walk-in and takeaway customers.

 - Can’t be tailored as much as other POS systems

-Square is one of the best POS systems for small restaurants.
-It’s a no frills system that does everything a small restaurant business needs it to do – and better still, it integrates with its own payment processing system, so there’s no need to worry about finding a compatible merchant account provider.
+We recommend Square as the best value POS system, with its no frills system that does everything a small restaurant business would need it to do.
+Better still, it integrates with its own payment processing system, so there’s no need to worry about finding a compatible merchant account provider.
 Best of all, Square’s POS software is absolutely free – you just need to bear in mind that Square charges a slightly higher credit card processing fee than some other restaurant management systems.

 - Smart, discreet hardware

 - Higher payment processing fees than other suppliers

 You now know who the best restaurant POS system suppliers in Australia are.
 From our research, the top three are TouchBistro, Lightspeed, and Clover, all of which offer excellent features at reasonable price plans for their software, but Square and Revel Systems offer solid solutions, too.

 However, we’ve found that restaurant POS providers aren’t particularly forward with their prices, which means it’s best to get in touch with their sales teams if you want to find out exactly how much you’ll be paying.